Decision making is a journey.

 - GDN (mostly on remarketing audiences) – 10%

-You’ve got the attention you wanted!
-The audience at this stage sees your brand or product as the solution.
-After much consideration and comparison, they are ready to become a customer, it is vital that ads at this stage are very customized and have clear CTAs, directing the clickers to the most relevant page to convert, as easily as possible.
+The final stage has been reached!
+The audience at this stage sees the brand or product as the solution.
+After much consideration and comparison, now that they are ready to become a customer, it is vital that ads at this stage are very customised and have clear CTAs, directing clicks to the most relevant page to convert, as easily as possible.

-Your ads at this stage should not focus or emphasize on educating the audience or promoting the product or service; it should be about taking the final action.
+Ads at this stage should not focus or emphasise on educating the audience or promoting the product or service; it should be about taking the final action.